Prelock Online Teaching Award

 Purpose of Award

-The award recognizes and rewards superior online synchronous and asynchronous teaching, provides models of excellence for fellow faculty, and encourages all faculty to continue to improve and advance their online teaching pedagogy.
-It is named in honor of Provost Patricia Prelock, an early adopter at UVM of online teaching.
+The award recognizes superior online synchronous and asynchronous teaching, provides models of excellence for fellow faculty, and encourages all faculty to continue to improve and advance their online teaching pedagogy.
+It is named in honor of Provost Patricia Prelock, an early adopter of online teaching at UVM.

-The award recipients will receive a certificate and a letter outlining their accomplishments to aid in their professional development and a taxable cash award of $1000.
+The award recipients will receive a framed certificate, a letter outlining their accomplishments to aid in their professional development, and a taxable cash award of $1000.

 The awardees may be asked to assume a leadership role in promoting online instruction at UVM and serve on the award selection committee.